Skip to main content

 By Edward Matulanya

-Here are feast day and Legacy, early life, papacy, key contribution, Death and Veneration, and historical context of Saint Evaristus, Pope.
+Here are the feast day and Legacy, early life, papacy, key contribution, Death and Veneration, and historical context of Saint Evaristus, Pope.

 Early Life